-Total annual water consumption for 2022 was more than 759 million US gallons.
+Total annual water consumption for 2023 was over 794 million US gallons.

 RWD is classified by the Environmental Operators Certification Program (E.O.C.P) as a Level III Water Distribution System.
 RWD has seven operators with Water Distribution Classifications and are continually upgrading their training and certifications in compliance with Interior Health who issue RWD's Annual Operating Permits.